Nottingham Trent University: UKIP Controversy

 In late 2014, some Nottingham Trent University UKIP students attempted to form an official society for their party.
 The Union's Societies Assembly voted to block the formation of this group in spite of similar Labour and Conservative societies already existing.

 The situation rose to prominence in January 2015 when an article appeared on the website of Young Independence calling the ban "An affront to democracy" and this sentiment was echoed by UKIP's Margot Parker MEP in a statement a few days later.
 Various news outlets became interested in the story, including Sky News.

 On 21 January 2015 the Union admitted that some members of the Societies Assembly made their decision based on personal political beliefs and therefore overturned the ban.

 Sport

 NTU sports scholars have competed in the summer and winter Olympic Games, the Commonwealth Games and world championships.
-NTU alumni include England Rugby player Nick Easter and GB Hockey players Crista Cullen and Alistair Wilson.
+NTU alumni include England Rugby player Nick Easter and GB Hockey players Crista Cullen and Alastair Wilson.

+In July 1989 it hosted the international Cerebral Palsy Games, funded by the city and county councils, and the Spastics Society.

 The 2010 world number one golfer and honorary graduate Lee Westwood opened the new Lee Westwood Sports Centre on the university's Clifton campus.
 The centre has sport and athlete support facilities, including sports halls, studios and fitness suites, and a nutrition training centre.

 NTU is consistently ranked in the top 20% of institutions in the British Universities & Colleges Sport (BUCS) championships, in the 2014/2015 season the university achieved 17th place.
 The university competes in the Varsity Series against local rival, the University of Nottingham.

+In the 1977 World Student Games in Sofia in Bulgaria, Ruth Kennedy represented the UK in athletics, and came fifth in the 400 metres.

+In 1984 Simon Hodgkinson played for the England Students rugby team, touring South Africa, and captained the team.
+The rugby team was successful in British Polytechnic Sports Association (BPSA) competitions, and the University and College Amateur Rugby League Association (UCARLA).
+Harvey Thorneycroft played rugby for England Students in 1989.